CloudSecurityAlliance/gsd-project/postmortems/README.md

-# CVE postmortems
+# Postmortems

-Use #postmortemCVE on Twitter
+Use #postmortemCVE on Twitter if it's a CVE postmortem

 Each one is fun and unique.